stevenjmesser/visitmy.website/_posts/2023-02-25-what-exists-beyond.md

 From the [Môrwelion](https://museum.wales/cardiff/whatson/11790/The-Sea-Horizon/) exhibition at the National Museum of Wales:

-> The horizon is a symbolic and spiritual form that has occupied Garry Fabian Miller's creative practice throughout his career: "The horizon is a speculative subject – what exists beyond?
+> The horizon is a symbolic and spiritual form that has occupied Garry Fabian Miller’s creative practice throughout his career: “The horizon is a speculative subject – what exists beyond?
 What is the future?
 Where are we travelling?
-With The Sea Horizon, I was trying to understand myself by looking at the horizon and I knew that if I looked for long enough, I'd begin to understand how I should be functioning in the world, and the emotional condition of being human and being alive."
+With The Sea Horizon, I was trying to understand myself by looking at the horizon and I knew that if I looked for long enough, I’d begin to understand how I should be functioning in the world, and the emotional condition of being human and being alive.”